Humans of TE: Jan Moidel Schwartz

-“I am the daughter of a Jewish child refugee from Kassel, Germany who arrived in America in 1939 at the age of 9 with his parents and little sister, and little else.
+“I am the daughter of a Jewish child refugee from Kassel, Germany who arrived in America in 1939 with his parents and little sister, and little else.

 I graduated from high school at 16 1/2 – too young, but NYC schools were crowded then, so skipping a grade was encouraged.
-I went to Boston University in the Fall of 1973, after my mother told me she’d spent a summer taking a course here in 1951 and loved it (I will always be grateful to her for that.).
+I went to Boston University, after my mother told me she’d spent a summer taking a course here in 1951 and loved it (I will always be grateful to her for that.).

 My husband Steve and I met at a CJP-sponsored Jewish singles’ dance in 1983 after seeing each other a few times at The Jewish Young Adult Center, the brick and mortar incarnation of online dating in those days (also a CJP endeavor).
 It was love at first sight for me; it took him a little while to get on board!

-Our daughter Erica was born in 1990, and it was then that we started regularly attending Shabbat morning services.
+Our daughter Erica was born a few years later, and it was then that we started regularly attending Shabbat morning services.
 I was honored to chair two Sisterhood luncheons in those first years, and Erica always came as the mascot!

 I was one of the first people to take Me’ah via CJP in the 1990s.
 One of the first things I learned was that there are 613 mitzvot in the Torah.
 Immediately afterwards, and for the past 25 years, I say I have been “followed by mitzvot” because the number 613 continually shows up in my life!
 It’s the amount of change I get in the grocery store; it’s the time of day I wake or notice at dinner time; it is the page in the Tanach we are to read on Shabbat morning; it’s the birthday of a new friend.
 It is a very special part of my life.”